wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-<[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/), [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/), [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/), and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+<[Simplicity], [Consistency], [Safety], and [Evolution].
 We want to help developers quickly skip implementation packages when searching for APIs.
 We also want to warn them when trying to import from off-limits implementation packages.
 We recommend the word “internal” placed either at or just below the level of the API.
 Using “impl” serves the same purpose, but “internal” sounds better and should be used for consistency.

 You can use the refactoring feature of a modern IDE to rename implementation packages in existing code.
 Import statements will be adjusted in all source files.
 Changing the name of implementation packages should have no impact on external clients.